-Check out my ultimate guide to visiting Cinque Terre!
+Check out my ultimate Cinque Terre itinerary!

 Cinque Terre is comprised of five gorgeous villages (which is literally the translation of the sight’s name), and, to be honest, all of them are worth a quick visit.
 It looks very much like the Amalfi coast, but perhaps it is even more enchanting!
 The views are absolutely breathtaking, you will fall in love within minutes of setting foot in any of the villages.

 You can book a day trip from Florence, or you can go on your own, both options are great.
 The train from Florence takes about 2-3 hours and the tickets are around 20 EUR one way.
 When you get down at the station in La Spezia, you can get a day pass for the trains between the 5 cute villages, it costs about 13-16 EUR (depending on whether you visit in low or high season, respectively).